antoniogiacomelli/BeCOS/README.md

 This work has been presented as my final paper as a partial requirement for the Software Engineering Specialist title.

-It is a proof of concept for smart card operating systems.
-Highlights are:
+It is a proof of concept for a extensible smart card operating systems Highlights are:

 * A low-coupled object-based design
 * Client-server oriented